xrybrsx/stock-profit-app/README.md

 The application includes:
 - Backend API built with NestJS and TypeScript
 - Frontend built with Vue.js and Highcharts
 - Script to generate mock data
+- Conainerized solution
-- Deployment on Azure App Service and CI/CD with GitHub Actions
+- Deployment on Azure App Service

 ## Features